 Please be aware that from October 1 – December 31 the property may be leased for hunting.
 Watch for "Hunting in Progress" signs posted near the north and south parking areas.
 Please be courteous to hunters, keeping in mind that peak hunting times are dawn and dusk, and always wear hunters orange.
 Thank you!

 Visit the Ingham Conservation District on Facebook and Twitter (InghamConsDist) to follow current events and breaking news.

 If you have questions, please use the "contact us" tab or call 517.676.2290.
-Office hours are Monday-Wednesday from 9 am-3 pm.
+Office hours are Monday-Thursday from 9 am-3 pm and Friday by appointment.